getsentry/sentry-javascript/docs/config/index.rst

     {
         dataCallback: function(data) {
-          // do somethign to data
+          // do something to data
           return data;
         }
     }